๐ŸŒŽIntro to Native American Studies

 Treaty of Greenville (1795)

-• Set the template for future treaties: military defeat followed by land cession, confined boundaries, and promises of protection (rarely kept)
+• Set the template for future treaties: military defeat followed by land cession, confined boundaries, and promises of protection (rarely kept).

 Treaty of Fort Wayne (1809)

-• Demonstrates "divide and conquer"—U.S. negotiators deliberately sought out compliant leaders, bypassing traditional governance structures
+• Demonstrates "divide and conquer": U.S. negotiators, led by Governor William Henry Harrison, deliberately sought out compliant leaders and bypassed traditional governance structures to secure agreements.

 Treaty of Fort Jackson (1814)

-• Andrew Jackson's tactics punished allies and enemies alike, revealing that military outcomes mattered more than diplomatic relationships
+• Andrew Jackson's tactics punished allies and enemies alike, revealing that military outcomes mattered more than diplomatic relationships or honoring alliances.

-Compare: Greenville vs. Fort Jackson—both followed military defeats, but Greenville established ongoing federal-tribal relations in the Northwest, while Fort Jackson was purely punitive.
+Compare: Greenville vs. Fort Jackson: both followed military defeats, but Greenville established ongoing federal-tribal relations in the Northwest, while Fort Jackson was purely punitive.
 Fort Jackson's harshness toward even allied Creeks illustrates how "treaty" increasingly meant "dictated terms" rather than negotiation.

 Removal Era: Treaties as Tools of Ethnic Cleansing